 Getting to Ostia Antica from Rome

-Although it seems impossible, Ostia Antica is accessible from central Rome entirely on the city's subway system, with just one change.
+Although it seems impossible, Ostia Antica is easily accessible from central Rome entirely on the city's subway system, with just one change.
 Yes, you read that right.
 Not even a bus!
 The trip takes about half an hour each way.
 Ostia's station is small and not in great shape, but don't let that deter you.
-The ruins are a very short walk from the station.
+The ruins at Ostia are a very short walk from the station.

 History of Ostia Antica